langjam/jam0001/guitarvydas/README.md

 # Simplicity

-The goal is to make this project _so simple_ that it evokes _this is not hard enough_ and _this is not powerful enough_ gag reflexes.
+The goal is to make this project _so simple_ that it evokes _this is not hard enough_ and _this is not powerful enough_ and _this is cheating_ gag reflexes.

 We should not be wasting brain power on the fine details required by most GPLs.